StefanTerdell/json-schema-to-zod/README.md

 #### Use at Runtime

 The output of this package is not meant to be used at runtime.
-JSON Schema and Zod does not overlap 100% and the scope of the parsers are purposefully limited in order to help the author avoid a permanent state of chaotic insanity.
+JSON Schema and Zod do not overlap 100% and the scope of the parsers are purposefully limited in order to help the author avoid a permanent state of chaotic insanity.
 As this may cause some details of the original schema to be lost in translation, it is instead recommended to use tools such as [Ajv](https://ajv.js.org/) to validate your runtime values directly against the original JSON Schema.

 That said, it's possible in most cases to use `eval`.
 Here's an example that you shouldn't use: